SSGAalto/recagglo/README.md

 optional arguments:
+  -h, --help            show this help message and exit --algorithm INT       clustering algorithm to use: 0=RecAgglo,
+                        1=SampleClust, 2=AggloClust
+  --weight WEIGHT       List of weight for each attribute [0,0.5,...,2.5]
+                        (default weights = 1.)
-  -h, --help            show this help message and exit --delta_a INT         Threshold for cluster sampling (default = 1000).
+  --delta_a INT         Threshold for cluster sampling (default = 1000).
 Must
                         be > 0.
   --delta_fc INT        Threshold for full clustering (default = 1).
 Must be >